Landslide: Hungr-Leroueil-Picarelli classification

+Note: the words in italics are placeholders.
+Use only one.

 Under this classification, six types of movement are recognized.
 Each type can be seen both in rock and in soil.
 A fall is a movement of isolated blocks or chunks of soil in free-fall.
 The term topple refers to blocks coming away by rotation from a vertical face.
 A slide is the movement of a body of material that generally remains intact while moving over one or several inclined surfaces or thin layers of material (also called shear zones) in which large deformations are concentrated.
 Slides are also sub-classified by the form of the surface(s) or shear zone(s) on which movement happens.
 The planes may be broadly parallel to the surface ("planar slides") or spoon-shaped ("rotational slides").
 Slides can occur catastrophically, but movement on the surface can also be gradual and progressive.
 Spreads are a form of subsidence, in which a layer of material cracks, opens up, and expands laterally.
 Flows are the movement of fluidised material, which can be both dry or rich in water (such as in mud flows).
 Flows can move imperceptibly for years, or accelerate rapidly and cause disasters.
 Slope deformations are slow, distributed movements that can affect entire mountain slopes or portions of it.
 Some landslides are complex in the sense that they feature different movement types in different portions of the moving body, or they evolve from one movement type to another over time.
 For example, a landslide can initiate as a rock fall or topple and then, as the blocks disintegrate upon the impact, transform into a debris slide or flow.
 An avalanching effect can also be present, in which the moving mass entrains additional material along its path.